What Are the Best Prepaid/Value Plans?

 AT&T's GoPhone SIM Card Kit costs $10, or $5 after you subtract the online discount.
 T-Mobile will sell you a SIM kit for an unlocked iPhone 5 for $15 (99 cents with the SIM99 promo code).
 Verizon charges $50 for a SIM Activation Kit that can be used with an unlocked Verizon phone.

-All hardware issues considered, Straight Talk, Cricket and Verizon offer the most — and most current — prepaid hardware options.
+All hardware issues considered, Straight Talk, Boost, Cricket and Verizon offer the most — and most current — prepaid hardware options.
 Just remember that Verizon's SIM card is far pricier than its competitors'.

 Straight Talk's mobile hotspot pricing seems a bit over-the-top, while Boost's seems to be the most flexible.

 Boost Mobile, Cricket and Virgin Mobile each sell hardware insurance for $7 a month.
 Cricket charges $10 for phones that cost more than $500.
 Straight Talk offers extended-warranty Easy Exchange and extended-warranty-plus-accident insurance Easy Exchange Plus plans, for all phones, even the phones you bring yourself, except for devices activated in Florida and California.
 Pricing depends on the phone, but Easy Exchange and Plus plans range from 99 cents to $40 depending on the retail price of the phone and the duration of the plan.